tunjing998/webprogramming_ca/README.md

 `ControllerNotFoundException`     | Thrown when your code attempts to dispatch to a controller that could not be found or opened
 `RouteNotFoundException`          | Thrown when a user requests a route which has not been defined `ConfigFileNotFoundException`     | Thrown when a config file is not in the expected location, when using the Rapid config file helper
+`ConfigPDOKeysMissingException`   | Thrown when a config file contain needed database config values, when using the Rapid database pdo helper

 These Exception types can be used for **catch specialization**: